JCGober/saithia-rpg/README.md

 This game involves leveling up stats and defeating enemies via decisons the player makes.

-You are a mage belonging to a tribe that has discovered the Tree of Life.
+You are one of the many nomads who inhabit the rich and abundant world of Saithia.
+What makes you stand out is that you are the strongest magic user belonging to one of the tribes that has discovered the Tree of Life.
 Can you rise above your oponents and become the chieftain that unites them all?

 ## *Email contact for questions*